 The International Plant Protection Convention (IPPC) Secretariat is soliciting nominations for appropriately qualified experts to take part in:

-Nominations will be accepted from contracting parties, national or regional plant protection organizations (NPPOs or RPPOs) through their respective NPPO or RPPO official IPPC Contact Point and self-nominations should be supported by an accompanying letter from the respective IPPC contact point.
+Nominations will be accepted from contracting parties, national or regional plant protection organizations (NPPOs or RPPOs) through their respective NPPO or RPPO official IPPC Contact Point.

-Completed nominee details and summary of expertise form – (only as a word processing file such as MS Word).
+Completed nominee details and summary of expertise form (posted below).
 All sections should be completed, including contact details, education and professional training.
 A clear description of the nominee’s expertise is required.
 The file should be named as follows: COUNTRY_SURNAME_Firstname_Summary.

 Completed and signed Statement of Commitment form - this should be read carefully by each nominee and discussed between the nominee and their employer.
 The form should then be signed by the nominee and a senior person in authority from the organization that employs the nominee.
 The form should be submitted with the nomination (as a scanned image file such as PDF).
 The file should be named as follows: COUNTRY_SURNAME_Firstname_commitment.

-The nominee’s Curriculum Vitae (CV) – electronic copy of the nominee’s CV with the file named as follows: COUNTRY_SURNAME_Firstname_CV.
+The nominee’s Curriculum Vitae (CV) – an electronic copy of the nominee’s CV should be submitted as pdf or word file named as follows: COUNTRY_SURNAME_Firstname_CV.